jaydon2020/AGL-Documentation/docs/01_Getting_Started/03_Build_and_Boot_guide_Profile/01_Instrument_Cluster_(IC-IVI_with_Container_isolation).md

 | NanoPC-T6 (4G or 8G or 16G) | 1,2a,2b | Tested by 16G board. |
 | Raspberry Pi4/5 (4G or 8G) | 1,2a,2b | Tested. |

-We recommend to choice AGL RefHW or Raspberry Pi4 (4G or 8G) or NanoPC-T6 (4G or 8G or 16G) .
+We recommend choosing AGL RefHW or Raspberry Pi4 (4G or 8G) or NanoPC-T6 (4G or 8G or 16G).

 **Typical Hardware Set is shown in Appendix.1. **